serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/SqlDebugDumper/Dump.md

 | sql | The SQL. |
 | parameters | The parameters. |
 | dialect | The dialect. |

+## Return Value

+The debug version of the SQL.

 ## See Also